andye2004/consul/website/source/docs/acl/acl-auth-methods.html.md

 ## Overview

-Without auth methods, a trusted operator needs to be critically involved in the creation and secure introduction of each ACL Token to every application that needs one, while ensuring that the policies assigned to these tokens follow the principle of least-privilege.
+Without auth methods a trusted operator needs to be critically involved in the creation and secure introduction of each ACL Token to every application that needs one, while ensuring that the policies assigned to these tokens follow the principle of least-privilege.